 - Watery eyes

-The Treatment Specialist provides the help needed to find a quality rehab to get off Suboxone.
-Our compassionate specialists understand the challenges posed by transitioning from opiates to a long-term maintenance drug such as Suboxone, and will locate the best Suboxone rehab for your specific needs.
-A rehab for Suboxone dependency will monitor and smooth the transition through the detox phase.
+The Treatment Specialist provides treatment resources to help get off Suboxone.
+Our compassionate specialists understand the challenges posed by transitioning from opiates to a long-term maintenance drug such as this one, and will locate the best Suboxone rehab for your specific needs.
+A rehab for this dependency will monitor and smooth the transition through the detox phase.

-Some rehabs utilize holistic therapies to enhance relaxation and stress reduction, as well as mitigate symptoms, during detox and into the treatment phase of the rehab program.
+Many rehabs utilize holistic therapies to enhance relaxation and stress reduction, as well as mitigate symptoms, during detox and into the treatment phase of the rehab program.
 Using holistic methods may reduce the need for MAT, allowing the individual to be truly clean and sober.
-Our free locator service also includes a free confidential assessment as well as a free insurance benefit review, so call The Treatment Specialist today at (866) 644-7911.
+Call to connect to a treatment center today for a free confidential assessment as well as a free insurance benefit review, call to connect at (866) 644-7911.